wspr/networthdash/docs/index.md

 ## Sell it to me

 Once you start taking finances seriously, it becomes clear quickly that you need to keep track of certain things over time.
-The amount in your savings account from month to month.
-The income from stock market dividends.
-Growth of income from year to year.
+The amount in your savings account from month to month; the income from stock market dividends; growth of income from year to year; and so on.
+Often it makes sense to compare some of these metrics against each other.

-If you're anything like me, you might have dabbled in a few ways to do this: a spreadsheet like Microsoft Excel, Apple Numbers, or Google Sheets; some other kind of proprietary app.
+If you're anything like me, you might have dabbled in a few ways to do this: a spreadsheet like Microsoft Excel, Apple Numbers, or Google Sheets; some other kind of online service or proprietary app.
 For me, none of these options grabbed me.
 Vendor lock-in can be a long term problem, and data accessibility is important.
 Despite their increasing power, spreadsheets are still hard to create really top-notch dashboards in.
 Complex labelling and analysis is nigh impossible in a dynamic sense.

 My solution is to keep all data that you want to track in a single CSV file.
 Yes, there are a lot of columns, but it is very easy to update and edit.
 Unlike a spreadsheet, there's no way to accidently break formulae by changing entries incorrectly, or adding rows/columns.
 The CSV data can be easily and robustly postprocessed into a dashboard, and the data remains available for other tools without need for exporting.
 This package uses matplotlib and ausankey to do this.